benbalter/meeting-matrix/README.md

 SSH into the device and run `python meeting_matrix.py`.

+## Status

+Proof of concept.
+Works on my machine, but your results may vary.
+Contributions welcome!

 ## License

 The project is licensed under the GPLv2 license based on its dependency on [`hzeller/rpi-rgb-led-matrix`](https://github.com/hzeller/rpi-rgb-led-matrix).